VOTER GUIDE: New Jersey Primary Election 2021

 PHILADELPHIA (CBS/AP) — Voters in New Jersey head to the polls Tuesday for the Garden State’s primary election.
 The big race is for governor, where four Republicans are running to try to challenge Gov. Phil Murphy.

-The challengers include former General Assembly member Jack Ciattarelli, former Franklin Township Mayor Brian Levine, pastor Philip Rizzo and engineer Hirsh Singh.READ MORE: Double Shooting Inside Nicetown-Tioga Corner Store Leaves Man Dead, Woman Seriously Injured
+The challengers include former General Assembly member Jack Ciattarelli, former Franklin Township Mayor Brian Levine, pastor Philip Rizzo and engineer Hirsh Singh.READ MORE: How To Watch The 'Ring Of Fire' Solar Eclipse On June 10

 The governor is running unopposed on the Democratic side as he tries to win a second term.